Point72/csp/docs/wiki/get-started/Installation.md

 ## Source installation

-For other platforms, follow the instructions to [build `csp` from source](Build-CSP-from-Source).
+For other platforms, follow the instructions to [build CSP from source](Build-CSP-from-Source).